Asymptotic Chow stability of uniformly K-stable toric varieties: Toric varieties and simplex triangulations

 7pt

-Now we recall the definition of the Chow form of irreducible complex projective varieties.
-For more details, see \cite{GKZ94}.
-Let $X\longrightarrow \PP^N$ be an $n$-dimensional irreducible complex projective variety of degree $d\geq 2$.
-Recall that the Grassmann variety $\mathbb{G}(k,\PP^N)$ parameterizes $k$-dimensional projective linear subspaces of $\PP^N$. \begin{defi}\rm The \emph{associated hypersurface} of $X\rightarrow \PP^N$ is the subvariety in $\mathbb{G}(N-n-1, \PP^N)$ which is given by
+We now recall the definition of the Chow form of an irreducible complex projective variety; see \cite{GKZ94} for details.
+Let $X\hookrightarrow \PP^N$ be an $n$-dimensional irreducible complex projective variety of degree $d\geq 2$.
+Recall that the Grassmannian $\mathbb{G}(k,\PP^N)$ parameterizes $k$-dimensional projective linear subspaces of $\PP^N$. \begin{definition}\rm The \emph{associated hypersurface} of $X\rightarrow \PP^N$ is the subvariety